-The applicant proposes to build a mixed use high rise building which would contain 350 residential units and retail and restaurant space.
-The RDO Overlay District permits mixed multi-family uses by a Conditional Use Permit, subject to assignment of flexibility or reserve units under the Broward County Flexibility Rules Document, up to a density of 50 units per acre on lots at least 2 acres in size.
+The applicant proposes to build a mixed-use high rise building which would contain 294 residential units, and commercial space.
+Section 32-181(d)(2) of the RDO Overlay District regulations permits mixed multi-family uses by a Conditional Use Permit, subject to assignment of flexibility or reserve units under the Broward County Flexibility Rules Document, up to a density of 50 units per acre on lots at least 2 acres in size.

 The project site is 1.47 acres, less than the 2 acre minimum to allow a density of 50 units per acre.
-The maximum permitted density per the RDO District on the 1.47 acre parcel is 35 unit per acre or 52 units.
-The 350 units proposed generate a density of 232 dwelling units per acre.
-The applicant has requested a waiver from the above code provision as allowed for properties zoned PDO to allow the residential use at the proposed density.
+The maximum permitted density on the property per the RDO District is 25 unit per acre or 36 units.
+The maximum number of flex or reserve Units that can be allocated to this Project based on the maximum allowed density of 50 units per acre per the City's Comprehensive Plan is 73 units.